 Dining out and cooking

 One easy thing to do to save is packing your own food and drinks.
 This especially goes for those traveling in an RV or staying at a place with a kitchen.
-Buy your groceries and nonperishables with coupons to double down on the savings!
+Buy your groceries and nonperishables with coupons and use cash back rebates to triple up on the savings!